Workiva/react_testing_library/doc/migration_guides/queries.md

 If a form field does not have a label, use [ByPlaceholderText queries][by-placeholder-text-queries] to find the element.

-> Note: This case should be __very__ rare because [a placeholder is not a substitute for a label](https://www.nngroup.com/articles/form-design-placeholders/).
+> Note: This case should be rare because [a placeholder is not a substitute for a label](https://www.nngroup.com/articles/form-design-placeholders/).

 For example, the following test uses `queryByTestId` to access the input element.
 We need to migrate this test to use an RTL query instead.